Release context

-This week’s entry #082 is about “Final Stabilization Cycle” in Vezha.
-The focus is on solutions that really made the daily work of teams easier.
+This week’s entry #082 is about “Final Stabilization Cycle” in the Vezha product.
+The focus is on solutions that really make the teams’ daily work easier.

 Within the “Pre-release consolidation” stage, we deliberately did not force the volume of changes: the main thing was to synchronize the pace of development with the reliability of Vezha under the workload.